Alfred Bestall: Professional career

 Following the war, Bestall finished his studies at the Central School of Art and was hired to illustrate books by Enid Blyton.
 He also began doing paintings for The Amalgamated Press and did illustrations for Punch and Tatler, as well as for over 50 books.
 In 1935, Bestall was selected to take over the Daily Express’s Rupert Bear stories from Mary Tourtel.
 Bestall said that he had known "nothing of the subject so I bought the Daily Express, looked at Mary Tourtel's work and drew three specimens keeping to her simplicity of line".
 Bestall did not sign his Rupert strips for the first 12 years out of respect to Tourtel.
 He had only five weeks to plan his first Rupert story and drawings.
 His first story was 'Rupert, Algy and the Smugglers' on 28 June 1935.

 Bestall improved the stories and plots of Rupert, but more importantly, he created the most beautifully crafted illustrations in the Rupert annuals.
 Much of the landscape in Rupert is inspired by the Snowdonia landscape of North Wales, notably around Beddgelert.
 He had first visited Beddgelert whilst holidaying with his parents at Trefriw in the Conwy valley in 1912 and 1913, where their holiday home was called 'Penlan'.
 He was often asked where Rupert's home village of Nutwood was supposed to be located, and told his first biographer George Perry that 'it is an amalgam of the scenery in the Weald, the wooded plateau so loved by the poet Hilaire Belloc that lies in Kent and Sussex between the North and South Downs, and also of the Severn Valley around Hereford, with the more rugged terrain required in the stories reminiscent of the mountains of Snowdonia.'

-The Daily Expresss Children's Editor had a single instruction for Bestall which was "no evil characters, fairies or magic".
+The Daily Express Children's Editor had a single instruction for Bestall which was "no evil characters, fairies or magic".
 Tourtel had used magic in her Rupert plots, with her Rupert stories becoming more macabre after the death of her husband.

 During World War II he served as an air raid warden in Surbiton, Surrey.
 His 1941 oil painting of Air-Raid Post M4 on Surbiton Hill, under snow, was exhibited at the Royal Academy, 'one of his proudest achievements.'
 Despite the suburban setting on the fringe of London, the area was hit by enemy bombing during the Blitz, houses were destroyed and families were 'bombed out'.
-In 1947 three girls from the 10th Surbiton Guides visited Bestall at home, and begged to be included in a Rupert cartoon, which they were.
+In 1947, three girls from the 10th Surbiton Guides visited Bestall at home, and begged to be included in a Rupert cartoon, which they were.
 Bestall produced his last Rupert story on 22 July 1965.
 He retired from the Daily Express in July 1965 but continued creating covers and endpapers for the annuals until 1973.
 Bestall also drew illustrations for the Whitcombe's Story Book, a form of children's reader published in Australasia by Whitcombe & Tombs Ltd. These books were undated; but Bestall's work appears in the 500 numbers, possibly published in the 1950s.